 General.
-We believe our business can be characterized as a stable cash flow stream, which is generated by revenues under long-term contracts.
+We believe our business can be characterized as a stable cash flow stream generated by revenues under long-term contracts.
 Historically, our net cash provided by operating activities (net of cash interest payments) has exceeded our capital expenditures.
-For the foreseeable future, we expect to continue to generate net cash provided by operating activities (exclusive of movements in working capital) that exceeds our capital expenditures.
+For the foreseeable future, we expect to continue to generate net cash provided by operating activities that exceeds our capital expenditures.
 We seek to allocate the net cash provided by our operating activities in a manner that we believe drives value for our member and ultimately CCIC, including (1) activities to enhance operating results, such as capital expenditures to accommodate additional tenants and (2) distributing all of our excess cash to our member and ultimately other subsidiaries of CCIC.
-CCIC typically invests the distributed cash into activities such as (in no particular order) purchasing its common stock, acquiring or constructing wireless infrastructure, acquiring land interests under towers, improving and structurally enhancing its existing wireless infrastructure and purchasing, repaying or redeeming its debt.
+Historically, CCIC has typically invested the distributed cash into activities such as (in no particular order) purchasing its common stock, acquiring or constructing wireless infrastructure, acquiring land interests under towers, improving and structurally enhancing its existing wireless infrastructure and purchasing, repaying or redeeming its debt.